oraclechinaappdev/CloudNative_Mobile/Integrations/IntegrationsLab.md

 ![](images/00/31.integration_editor.png)

+29. First of all, we are going to define how this integration flow being exposed to client consumer by setting up a **Trigger**.
-29. Now, click `Triggers` at the right side bar, the palette title on the right changed to **Triggers**.
+    Now, click `Triggers` at the right side bar, the palette title on the right changed to **Triggers**.
     Select `REST`, the list of available *REST Trigger Connection* is shown.
     Drag and Drop your newly created *Trigger Connection* (Our example is 'KD_ICSINTMGT_ProcessOffer'), to the "+" icon of flow diagram inside the big *circle* under *START*.